jebyrnes/spatial_correction_lavaan/Readme.md

 see a longer explanation at <http://www.imachordata.com/?p=1714>

-The second is a function that impelements the correction for all endogenous variables, using Moran's I and an approximation of an effective sample size for large sample sizes.
+The second is a function that impelements the correction for all endogenous variables, using Moran’s I and an approximation of an effective sample size for large sample sizes.

-For an example, consuder the Boreal Vegetation dataset from Zuur et al.'s [Mixed Effects Models and Extensions in Ecology with R](http://www.highstat.com/book2.htm).
+For an example, consuder the Boreal Vegetation dataset from Zuur et al.’s [Mixed Effects Models and Extensions in Ecology with R](http://www.highstat.com/book2.htm).
 The data shows vegetation NDVI from satellite data, as well as a number of other covariates - information on climate (days where the temperature passed some threshold, I believe), wetness, and species richness.
 And space.
-Here's what the data look like, for example:
+Here’s what the data look like, for example:

     # Boreality data from http://www.highstat.com/book2.htm